mongodb-university/realm-tutorial/README.md

 First, create a Realm app in the Realm UI and link a cluster.

+## Enable authentication

+Under "Users" on the Realm UI, go to the Providers tab and enable the email/password provider.

+- Select "automatically confirm users"
+- Select "run a password reset function"
+- Click "create new" for the reset function and use the default that is created.
+This reset function always denies password reset requests, but you can change that later.

+## Collections

 Under "Rules" on the Realm UI, add the following collections:
 - tasks
 - projects